Online dermatologist consultation for rashes, acne and skin irritation

 Get expert help with common skin concerns — from redness and itching to breakouts or peeling.
-A certified dermatologist will assess your symptoms and provide a personalised treatment plan.
+A dermatologist will assess your symptoms and provide a personalised treatment plan.

 No need to guess what’s going on with your skin.
-Show it to a certified dermatologist — and get answers quickly.
+Show it to a dermatologist — and get answers quickly.

 Note: Online consultations are suitable for visible and stable skin symptoms such as mild rashes, acne, redness, or dryness.
 If your symptoms are rapidly spreading, painful, involve open wounds, or signs of infection — we recommend seeking in-person care.

-Choose a dermatologistCertified specialists with experience in diagnosing and treating skin conditions.
+Specialists with experience in diagnosing and treating skin conditions.
 They consult on rashes, inflammation, itching, irritation, acne, dermatitis and other skin symptoms.

 Learn what skin symptoms may require medical attention and when to speak to a dermatologist — especially if over-the-counter remedies no longer help.